madisonjordan/aws-bootcamp-cruddur-2023/journal/week10.md

 #### Challenges
 <!-- Challenges you've had this week in completing your tasks.
 How you might solve them or what you did to solve them. -->

+I had a lot of difficulty deleting the ALB and the ALB Security Group from CloudFormation due to the tight coupling of the cluster stack with the networking one's subnets.
+The network interfaces were in use.
+I had to wait for the deletion to finally fail then manually delete the ALB.
+After it was deleted I had to wait for the interfaces to go from "in use" to available.

 ---
 ## Knowledge Transfer